 As a huge water park, Six Flags White Water Atlanta offers relief from the heat and humidity.
 It also features wild thrills and fun on its water slides and other attractions.
 Let's take a look at some of its wackier rides, which are listed below.
 In addition to the more thrilling attractions, the park offers some toned-down and more standard water park features, such as a wave pool, a couple of interactive water play areas, a lilypad crossing, and a lazy river.

-Note that White Water Atlanta (which is actually located in Marietta, Georgia) is not part of a Six Flags amusement park as is the case with all of the chain's other water parks (although Six Flags Over Georgia is located a few miles away).
+Note that White Water Atlanta (which is actually located in Marietta, Georgia) is not part of a Six Flags amusement park as is the case with most of the chain's other water parks (although Six Flags Over Georgia is located a few miles away).
 Note also that the park can get mighty crowded on a hot summer day.
 You might want to spring for a Flash Pass, which would virtually hold your place in line while you enjoy the rest of the park.

 The craziness begins by entering a launch capsule.
 After a nerve-wracking countdown, the bottom of the capsule opens and releases riders into an almost vertical drop that is more than 100 feet tall.
 This is the tallest water slide at Six Flags White Water Atlanta.
 While the park doesn't offer stats about speed, it's highly likely that Dive Bomber is also the park's fastest ride.

 Riders pile into four-passenger cloverleaf tubes, shoot down a darkened tunnel and emerge inside a funnel that's been tipped on its side.
 The tubes soar back and forth along the sides of the funnel and delivering some nice pops of airtime before being ejected out the bottom into a splash pool.